 Doing this should also help to keep team discussions more dispassionate and objective, preventing emotion and subjective views from influencing the decision process.

 The Kanban method encourages small continuous, incremental, and evolutionary changes.
 Knowing which changes are needed depends on establishing reliable feedback loops.

 In Kanban, feedback is gathered at different stages of a project.
 This can be during meetings or at delivery, operational, and risk reviews.
-Exactly where to collect feedback and how frequently is usually defined by the nature of the project and what is likely to work best for your team.
+Exactly where to collect input and how frequently is usually defined by the nature of the project and what is likely to work best for your team.

 The models he suggests considering include:

-One of the best places to start is by browsing our fast-growing selection of Kanban resources and research.
+One of the best places to start is browsing our fast-growing selection of Kanban resources and research.

 Alternatively, find out more about how Teamhood’s flexible Kanban system works, or book a demo to see how it could work for you: